reproteq/TelegramKrakenBot/README.md

 ---

 > #### Functions

-  - Trading   ❗Important, No autotrade with strategies or others, THis bot is  Only virtual assistant for easy and fast trade❗
+  ### ❗ Important, No autotrade with strategies or others, This bot is only virtual assistant for easy and fast trade ❗
+  - Trading
   - Buy
   - Sell
   - Orders